-The junior research groups at the Alfred Wegener Institute are funded by the Federal Ministry of Education and Research, the Helmholtz Association and the European Research Council.
-There are currently 7 such groups at the institute.
+The junior research groups at the Alfred Wegener Institute are funded by the Helmholtz Association, German Research Association and the European Research Council.
+There are currently 9 such groups at the institute.

 With the Helmholtz Junior Research Groups, the Helmholtz Association supports the early independence of young scientists and offers them a reliable career perspective.
 This programme is designed to provide outstanding working conditions in a research-oriented environment for the best foreign and domestic junior researchers.
 It is aimed at junior employees who have completed their doctorates within the past two to six years.